Installing OctoXLabs

 2. Enter the name and press Enter.

-Step 5: Set the Connector's Token
+### Step 5: Set the Connector's Token <a href="#step-5-set-the-connector-s-token" id="step-5-set-the-connector-s-token"></a>

-3. Enter the Token in the Devocto Interface
+3. Execute the command in the CLI:

 octox-ctl -x token

-Step 6: Finalize Setup
+### Step 6: Finalize Setup <a href="#step-6-finalize-setup" id="step-6-finalize-setup"></a>

 The setup will conclude after the script executes successfully.
 You should see a confirmation message indicating that OctoXLabs has been installed and configured.

-• Error with dpkg or rpm: Ensure you’re using the correct package for your distribution.
+* E**rror with dpkg or rpm:** Ensure you’re using the correct package for your distribution.

-• Permission Denied: Confirm that you have root or sudo privileges.
+* **Permission Denied:** Confirm that you have root or sudo privileges.